MicrosoftDocs/power-pages-docs/power-pages-docs/configure/ai-copilot-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Bringing the power of AI Copilot to both app makers and their end-users in Power Pages.
-With Copilot you can build forms, add text, and integrate chatbot in your Power Pages site just by describing what you need through multiple steps of conversation.
-Your site will have copilot-powered experiences built in from the first screen&mdash;so your users can discover insights in conversation instead of mouse-clicks.
+Bringing the power of AI in Power Pages, you can build forms, add text, and integrate chatbot in your Power Pages site just by describing what you need through a conversation-like experience.
+Through the AI-powered and Copilot features, your site can have copilot-powered experiences built in from the first screen&mdash;so your users can discover insights in conversation instead of mouse-clicks.

 > [!IMPORTANT]
 > - This is a preview feature.